Shingo Takagi: Dragon Gate (20042018)

-Ring of Honor (20062008)
+Ring of Honor (20062008, 2023)

 Shortly after becoming a member of Blood Generation, Shingo began wrestling for Ring of Honor (ROH) in the United States.
 He made several ROH appearances before becoming a regular wrestler in ROH in late 2006.
 He became one half of the ROH World Tag Team Champions alongside Naruki Doi on March 3, 2007, by beating the Briscoe Brothers in Liverpool, England.
 The two lost the championship back to the Briscoes at All Star Extravaganza III on March 30.

 Shingo had his final official ROH match at "Good Times, Great Memories" on April 28, 2007, unsuccessfully challenging Takeshi Morishima for the ROH World Championship.
 He challenged the Briscoe Brothers for ROH World Tag Team Championship unsuccessfully at ROH's Live in Osaka show with his partner Susumu Yokosuka on July 17.
 At Wrestlemania weekend in 2008 at "Dragon Gate Challenge II" and "Supercard of Honor III", he and BxB Hulk wrestled The Age of the Fall (Tyler Black and Jimmy Jacobs), and El Generico and Kevin Steen respectively in his last two ROH appearances.

+In June, Takagi returned to Ring of Honor, which was now the sister company of AEW, teaming with his Los Ingobernables de Japon teammates Hiromu Takahashi and Bushi, to unsuccessfully challenge The Mogul Embassy (Brian Cage, Bishop Kaun and Toa Liona) for the ROH World Six-Man Tag Team Championships.